realitycollective/realitycollective.github.io/blog/2022-06-06-the-service-framework-has-landed.md

 There is so much more than can really be noted in a simple blog post, so we encourage you to check it out from our [new Homepage](https://realitycollective.io/)

+## But what can I use it for?

+The first and most obvious question for any framework, tool or utility is what can it be used for?

+The answer for the Service Framework is a little bit open as it can be used for almost anything where you need a component in your project to run in the background or interact with external services.

+Some of the use cases where the Service Framework has been used by our current partners and consumers include:

+* A settings framework to track and maintain the current state of the application. (far better than a random static class)
+* A communications service, that can provider different implementations based on the platform it is running on with no impact to the running application.
+* A storage service with connections to several providers, such as Azure, Sketchfab, local storage and more.
+* A data processing service that supports many different file types and content, all delivered in a common format inside the application.
+* A scene loading service, maintaining the states and order of screens loaded / unloaded and more.
+* A battle management system (for the gamers) which runs battle simulations, spits out reports and updates leaderboards / etc
+* An achievement system with connectivity to different platforms and services.

+The options are almost endless and some of the above you may see published as packages in the future.
+The extensibility of the implementation means that it greatly simplifies consumption of services in projects, especially if you then re-use those same services in multiple projects.

 ## The beginning of the journey

 [![](https://media.giphy.com/media/1jl0Xuj9wEptDaNTjT/giphy.gif)](https://service-framework.realitycollective.io/)